lanceallen/theme/README.md

 # theme
-A Genesis starter theme for your next project
+A Genesis starter theme for your next WordPress website